Noise Figure Cascade Calculator

 NF target met is useful only for the target you entered.
 It does not prove that the receiver has enough linearity, gain flatness, image rejection, blocker tolerance, or antenna temperature margin.
 NF target missed usually points to early loss, weak first-stage gain, or a first active stage with too much noise figure.

 For fair comparisons, keep stage order, bandwidth, required SNR, reference temperature, and target noise figure fixed.
-Changing bandwidth can move Input-referred noise floor and Minimum input signal even when the Friis cascade noise figure itself is unchanged.
+Changing bandwidth can move Input-referred noise floor and Minimum input signal even when the Friis cascade noise figure is unchanged.

 Technical Details: